-The World Class Swimming Programme operates two National Centres for Swimming, one at the University of Bath and one at Loughborough University.
+The World Class Swimming Programme operate two Performance Centres, one at the University of Bath and one at Loughborough University.

-The two national centres provide the foundation for the sport across Great Britain as it continues to prepare for the Tokyo 2020 Olympic Games and will operate as performance hubs for the sport.
+The two performance centres provide the foundation for the sport across Great Britain as it continues to prepare for the Paris 2024 Olympic Games and beyond operate as performance hubs for the sport.

 The centres are:

 - British Swimming Performance Centre, Bath - based at the Sports Training Village at the University of Bath.
 The Performance Centre is overseen by Lead National Coach, David McNulty.
 Two athlete groups are based at the centre, one led by the Lead National Coach, and the other by National Coach, Jamie Main.

 - British Swimming Performance, Loughborough - based at Loughborough University.
 The Performance Centre is overseen by Lead National Coach, Mel Marshall.
 Two athlete groups are based at the centre, one led by the Lead National Coach, and the other by National Coach, Dave Hemmings.

 - 50m pool.

 - High performance gym.

 - Targeted training camp opportunities.